derek/yui-benchmark/README.md

 * `--tmp`
 * `--working`

-The following options are also supported by `yogi benchmark`
+The following options are also supported:

 * `outdir` - Where `--raw` files can be dumped.
 * `component` - A specific component to test.